palisade-research-ltd/infradex/envs/README.md

 - `prd`: Production ready.

-## datalake
+## dataplatform

-In `datalake/scripts/publisher.sh` is contained the script to build and publish the `docker/datalake.Dockerfile`.
+In `dataplatform/scripts/publisher.sh` is contained the script to build and publish the `docker/dataplatform.Dockerfile`.

 ```shell
 export DOCKER_USERNAME="dockerhub-username"